dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-## May 9th Part 2
+## May 10th

-The color red has been replaced with a more teal green color.
-The background changed to a light purple.
-The interpolation has been changed to 25%.
-25% interpolation seems to look better.
-I just need to add words and it should be good for hand in.
+Changed the background of the alphabet to a light green.
+Changed some words in the word list.
+Still working on that 5.
+Changed where the purple rectangle was on C, Z, and L.  Made changes to the 6.